mothe-at/VMPerf-To-Graphite-PowerShell-Script/README.md

 Calling the script could look something like this:

-`PS C:\>VMPerf-To-Graphite.ps1 -Verbose -Server myvcenter.vienna.acme.com -User ACME\StatsReader -Password mypass
+`PS C:\PS> VMPerf-To-Graphite.ps1 -Verbose -Server myvcenter.vienna.acme.com -User ACME\StatsReader -Password mypass
 -Graphiteserver graphite1.it.acme.com -Iterations 1 -FromLastPoll Vienna_Poll.xml`

 It does not matter if you wait 5 minutes or 30 minutes until you run the script the next time, it will gather all metrics starting at the time of the last succesfull poll.
 But remember that VCenter only stores real-time data for the last hour!